arpa2/tlspool/doc/socketprotocol.rst

 identity to supply to the remote.

-The probes that propose a local identity to use are sent in response to the STARTTLS_CLIENT command, which is continued after acceptance.
+The probes that propose a local identity to use are sent in response to the STARTTLS command, which is continued after acceptance.
 If a local identity is not accepted, it should be set to the empty string and the command returned to the TLS Pool with the same request identity.

-The final response to the STARTTLS_CLIENT command request is either an ERROR or a STARTTLS_CLIENT command response.
+The final response to the STARTTLS command request is either an ERROR or a STARTTLS command response.
 The latter contains the validated results of the succeeded TLS connection setup, including any local and remote identity that have been established.
 In addition to the response packet, this positive command response includes a